by Wayne Glossop, Wärtsilä -

 On the positive side, this programme has certainly pushed many developers to step out of their comfort zones and explore new and innovative ways to use and mix certain technologies.
 We suspect that no two developers had an identical view when it came to determining which “technology mix” was the best fit to meet the RFP requirements and it is exciting to see what has to-date only existed in theoretical power system models now getting developed into real projects.

 If proven to be successful, this programme could make South Africa the pioneer for multiple “mega-hybrid” concepts thus moving further away from the current “single technology” way of thinking and moving in the direction of an open energy market which is in line with the independent transmission system and market operator (ITSMO) restructuring currently underway at Eskom.

 Next steps and conclusion

-The list of preferred bidders is expected to be announced in February, with financial close expected to take place four months later and construction completed by end-2022.
+The list of preferred bidders is expected to be announced by the end of March, with financial close expected to take place four months later and construction completed by end-2022.
 An extremely ambitious target by any standard but one which should be supported as far as possible to help South Africa out of its current energy crisis.

 If successful, this programme would not only help alleviate load shedding but could also be a stimulus for the introduction of new power technologies and the “gas economy’” in South Africa.
 Most interestingly though, it could result in a fundamental rethinking in the way new capacity is procured in South Africa.
 This approach to flexible procurement has so far attracted the interest of the biggest players in the sector but the real success of this approach will only be determined in the coming months as preferred bidders are announced and race to reach financial close.